Northern Maine Course Page

 |---|---|---|---|---|

-| Sat 6/6: Summer Trees; Ferns; Volunteering ______ Thur 6/11: Insects ______ Thur 6/25: Aquatic Ecology | Sat 7/18: Aquatic Ecology; Insects; Volunteering ______ Thur 7/23: Volunteering: Leading Walks | Sat 8/1: Wildflowers; Reading the Landscape; Volunteering ______ Thur 8/13: Lichens ______ Thur 8/27: Fungi/Mushrooms | Thur 9/10: Volunteering; Mosses ______ Sat 9/12: Lichens; Fungi ______ Thur 9/24: Odds and Ends; Stories of the Land | Sat 10/3: Volunteer Presentations & GRADUATION!! |
+| Sat 6/6: Summer Trees & Bark; Ferns; Volunteering ______ Thur 6/11: Insects ______ Thur 6/25: Aquatic Ecology | Sat 7/18: Aquatic Ecology; Insects; Volunteering ______ Thur 7/23: Volunteering | Sat 8/1: Wildflowers & Fruits; Volunteering ______ Thur 8/13: Lichens ______ Thur 8/27: Fungi/Mushrooms | Thur 9/10: Volunteering; Mosses ______ Sat 9/12: Lichens; Fungi ______ Thur 9/24: Odds and Ends; Stories of the Land | Sat 10/3: Volunteer Presentations & GRADUATION!! |

 | *Please note that snow day dates are only used in the event of a class cancellation. |